 3. San Luis Peak — 14,014 feet – Class 2

-San Luis Peak is located in a remote portion of the San Juan Mountains near the town of Gunnison, Colo., — smack dab in the middle of the Rocky Mountains.
+San Luis Peak is located in a remote portion of the San Juan Mountains near the town of Gunnison, Colorado — smack dab in the middle of the Rocky Mountains.
 Isolation is part of its charm.
 A summer venture to San Luis follows several peaceful creeks past vibrant fields of wildflowers.
-Views are expansive and as the alpine grasses yield to the rocky terrain of the summit block, the trail remains intact and easy to navigate.
-The summit views are pristine, rolling and nearly absent of any man-made landmarks.

 4. Crestone Needle — 14,197 feet – Class 3